 A current member of the HOA board must request debris collection in writing and provide gate access codes, if necessary.
 Address all requests to: Joe Suleyman at firstname.lastname@example.org

 When cleaning and clearing debris, residents are asked to follow these guidelines:

-For information about how to dispose of other debris, click here.
+For information about how to dispose of other debris, visit the Alternatives to Disposal page.